DuinoBasedLearning/DuinoBasedLearning.github.io/projects.md

 ## SESSION 6: Indirect Adaptive Control

-You can also find an explanatory video explaining the steps followed along with the behavior of the engine.
+You can find an explanatory video explaining the steps followed along with the behavior of the engine.

 <https://youtu.be/2IfDiUxMBTw>
 {% include youtubePlayer.html id=page.youtubeId6 %}